-- Pesticides and herbicides, which may come from a variety of sources such as agriculture, urban stormwater runoff and residential uses. - Radioactive contaminants, which can be naturally occurring or be the result of oil and gas production or mining activities.
+- Inorganic contaminants, such as salts and metals, which can be naturally occurring or result from urban storm runoff, industrial or domestic wastewater discharges, oil and gas production, mining and farming. - Radioactive contaminants, which can be naturally occurring or be the result of oil and gas production or mining activities.